 Reality: I LOVE running and I AM a runner.

 The "river" I need to "forge" on my run.
-A few yards down I could just jump across,
+A few yards down I could just jump across, but running across this log is so much more fun. :) |

 Obviously, I took yesterday off, and I will take today off from running too, focusing on core and doing yoga (or at least trying to; I am horrible at yoga).
 Hopefully I can run again on Tuesday, but I'm going to play it by ear.
 I really want to do well this Sunday, so if that means resting for most of the week, I will.
 But at least you'll know why I'm cranky. ;)